franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-## In short a few further hints, more to follow:
+## A few further hints, more to follow:

 Mellon can automatically resize your windows on your mspaces on a dynamically (according to your intentions, of course) changing grid size.
 You can use your mouse or trackpad by using your modifier keys and dragging your windows beyond certain areas of the borders of your screen.
 But first to manual moving and resizing:

 ### Manual Moving and Positioning

-To move a window, hold your 'modifier1' or 'modifier2' key(s) down, then click the left mouse button and drag the window.
+To move a window, hold your 'modifier1' or 'modifier2' key(s) down, position your cursor in any area within the window, click the left mouse button, and drag the window.
 If a window is dragged up to 10 percent of its width (left and right borders of screen) or its height (bottom border) outside the screen borders, it will automatically snap back within the borders of the screen.
 If the window is dragged beyond the 10-percent-margin, things are getting interesting because then window management with automatic resizing and positioning comes into play.

 ### Automatic Resizing and Positioning

 For automatic resizing and positioning of a window, you simply have to move between 10 and 80 percent of the window beyond the left, right, or bottom (no upper limit here) borders of your screen using your left mouse button.

-As long as windows are resized - or moved within the borders of the screen -, it makes no difference whether you use  'modifier1' or 'modifier2'.
+As long as windows are resized - or moved within the borders of the screen -, it makes no difference whether you use your 'modifier1' or 'modifier2' keys.
 However, once a window is moved beyond the screen borders (10 - 80 percent of the window), different positioning and resizing scenarios are called into action; they are as follows:

 * modifier1:
   * If windows are moved beyond the left (right) borders of the screen: imagine your screen border divided into three equally long sections: if the cursor crosses the screen border in the middle third of the border, the window snaps into the left (right) half of the screen.
 Crossing the screen border in the upper and lower thirds, the window snaps into the respective quarters of the screen.